-Well, me, you and Howard, course.
+Well, you and Howard and well...me of course.

 Listen, Forrest, old Roosevelt is

 gonna get in, everyone knows that.

 The first thing he's gonna do is

 stop Prohibition.
+The damn

+Government is losing too much

+revenue to the city mobsters.

+They're gonna tax the booze and

+make it legal again.
+It's all in

+the damn papers.
 Once he done

 that this whole damn thing is

-over...
+over.
+It's only a matter of time.

-An old beat up flatbed truck enters the lot.
+An old beat up flatbed truck enter the lot.